AL333Z/ReactiveApplication/scalareact/events.md

 def collect[B](p: PartialFunction[A, B]): Events[B]
 ```

-When building abstractions, the developers don't need to take care of the events propagation, since this's provided by the framework itself.
+When building abstractions, the developer doesn't need to take care of the events propagation, since this's provided by the framework itself.